Ashmore History, Family Crest & Coats of Arms

 Ashmore Settlers in United States in the 17th Century

-- William Ashmore, who arrived in Maryland in 1633
+- John Ashmore, (Ashmead), who left England and arrived in Maryland in 1634 aboard the ship "Ark and Dove"

-- William Ashmore, who settled in Maryland in 1634
+- Mr. William Ashmore, (Ashmead), who left England and arrived in Maryland in 1634 aboard the ship "Ark and Dove"

-- John Ashmore, who settled in Maryland in 1634
+- John Ashmore, who settled in Pennsylvania in 1680

 Ashmore Settlers in United States in the 18th Century